-- Establishing a research profile and being an independent researcher
+- demonstrate that they have established a research profile and are independent researchers;

 This information sheet provides key information about the Confirmation Path for newly appointed staff.